Cephra/blog/content/posts/pycfg-framework.md

 +++
 title = "Pycfg Framework"
 date = 2024-08-16 19:35:14+00:00
+summary = "I talk about my old hobbyist project pycfg, a Pythonic framework for Half-Life 2 Deathmatch scripting that simplified complex scripts with features like vector classes and operator overloading."
 +++
 ## Pycfg: A Pythonic Approach to Half-Life 2 Deathmatch Scripting